Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Theoretical Analysis: Rate of Convergence

 Our approach to avoid this term in the final result is to make use of the gradient value $\nabla_{\vtheta} V(\pi_{\vtheta_t})$ in the first-order term to cancel out the additional bias on certain occasions.
 Specifically, we divide the trajectory of $\vtheta_t$ into two sets, one with a relatively large gradient and one with a relatively small gradient.
 For $\vtheta_t$ with a large gradient, we use a part of the negative drift to cancel out the additional bias, since the negative drift is the square of the gradient $\nabla_{\vtheta} V(\pi_{\vtheta_t})$ which is even larger.
 For $\vtheta_t$ with a small gradient, we know the bias term will be small and thus can provide a refined drift bound.
 Combining this analysis with a slightly larger perturbation distance $\mu$, we will be able to balance the additional bias with gradient variance to cancel out the $\tilde{\gO}(\sqrt{T/M})$ term and obtain the final result.

 \textbf{Implicit Smoothing Function for ZBCPG:} Due to the choice of blocked perturbation vector sampling procedure, it is difficult to obtain the exact analytical expression of the smoothing function $V_\mu(\pi_{\vtheta})$ whose gradient is the expectation of gradient estimation $\hat{\vg}_t$ for ZBCPG.
 This prohibits us from continuing to use $V_\mu(\pi_{\vtheta})$ as the Lyapunov function, as it is hard to analyze the gradient bias and the variance without an explicit target format.
-However, if we rethink why we introduce the smoothed function in zeroth-order optimization, what we hope for is the gradient of the smoothed function will be unbiased to cancel out the first order positive drift.
-However, this is already not true in the analysis of ZPG since we have gradient estimation bias from human feedback, but it is small enough on average and we can control it.
+However, if we rethink the reason for introducing the smoothed function in zeroth-order optimization, we hope the gradient of the smoothed function will be unbiased to cancel out the first-order positive drift.
+However, this is already not true in the analysis of ZPG since we have gradient estimation bias from human feedback, but it is small enough on average to be controlled.
 If the gradient difference between the smoothed function $V_\mu(\pi_{\vtheta})$ and the vanilla value function $V(\pi_{\vtheta})$ is smaller than this additional bias, then we can use the original value function $V(\pi_{\vtheta})$ as the Lyapunov function at the cost of an additional bias besides preference estimation.
-Fortunately, this can be achieved through a carefully chosen perturbation distance $\mu$ to balance these two errors.
+Fortunately, this can be achieved through a carefully chosen perturbation distance $\mu$ to balance these two types of errors.